Property Surveys: How To Get One And What They Cost

 Do I need a survey if I am a cash buyer?

-Because you are purchasing the home using cash, there are no lender requirements to have a boundary survey completed.
-However, a survey may be required should you decide to purchase title insurance.
+Because you’re purchasing the home using cash, there are no lender requirements to have a boundary survey completed.
+However, a survey may be required if you decide to purchase title insurance.

-Property surveys are an important part of the home buying process, and are usually paid for by the buyer.
-It’s possible to find information on your property lines without conducting an official property survey; however, you won’t end up with an official document and you can’t use your findings as part of a property sale or legal dispute.
-The most secure option is to hire a licensed professional property surveyor, but the cost will vary depending on the type of land you want surveyed.
+Property surveys are an important part of the home buying process and are usually paid for by the buyer.
+It’s possible to find information on your property lines without conducting an official property survey, but you won’t end up with an official document – and you can’t use your findings as part of a property sale or legal dispute.
+The best option here is acquiring the services of a property surveyor who’s a licensed professional, but the cost will vary depending on the type of land you want surveyed.